manwatermelon/Interview-Preparation-Kit/README.md

 6. [Interview Process](#6-interview-process)

 Some backstory.
 After my first serious interview I have accumulated a bit of resources that I thought were useful for others to use.
 This is a try to get them classified and sorted.

+## 0. Preface

+Right now the trend for general SDE (software development engineer) positions is to focus on data structures, algorithms, system design and behavioral (experience) questions on interviews.
+The exact breakdown varies from company to company, but still the majority of questions will still be based on how you undestand and use CS fundamentals.

 ## 1. CV